Year Formed: 1980

 Remaining Projects: A group of local business leaders, government officials and community members, the Clackamas Regional Center Working Group, was asked by the Board of County Commissioners to evaluate potential projects in the district and recommend which projects to implement.
 The Working Group developed a work program that prioritized projects and presented it to the Commission for consideration.
 The projects listed below were approved by the Commission in 2013:

-- Sunnyside/Stevens Intersection: To help relieve significant congestion, which causes safety problems, this project may include additional turn lanes, extensions or realignment and signal modifications, and improved bicycle and pedestrian facilities.
-Construction is scheduled for spring 2016.
+To help relieve significant congestion, which causes safety problems, this project may include additional turn lanes, extensions or realignment and signal modifications, and improved bicycle and pedestrian facilities.
+Construction is scheduled for 2017.

-- Otty Street Realignment: Realign the west leg of Otty Road with the intersection of the east leg of Otty Road and 82nd Avenue.
+Realign the west leg of Otty Road with the intersection of the east leg of Otty Road and 82nd Avenue.
 Improvements will include a new roadway, sidewalks, bike lanes, street lighting, drainage, landscaping and signal modifications.
-Construction is scheduled for spring 2016.
+Construction is underway.

 Completed Disposition and Development Agreements (DDAs):